MingchenXia/home/readme.md

 - Mabuchi geometry of big cohomology classes with prescribed singularities. [arXiv:1907.07234](https://arxiv.org/abs/1907.07234)

+> [This](/Papers/MG.pdf) is a much better version.
+I corrected a few mistakes.
+I will upload this version to arXiv when the paper is accepted.

 - The closures of test configurations and algebraic singularity types, (joint with Tamás Darvas), ***Advances in Mathematics***, (2022).  [arXiv:2003.04818](https://arxiv.org/abs/2003.04818) [Journal link](https://www.sciencedirect.com/science/article/pii/S0001870822000147)

 - The volume of pseudoeffective line bundles and partial equilibrium, (joint with Tamás Darvas). [arXiv:2112.03827](https://arxiv.org/abs/2112.03827)